ISA vs Pension Comparison 2026: Which Is Better for Your Retirement?

 Overview: ISAs vs Pensions

 ISAs (Individual Savings Accounts) and pensions are both tax-advantaged savings vehicles, but they serve different purposes and have distinct rules.
-ISAs are more flexible while pensions offer superior tax relief but with restrictions on access.
+ISAs are more flexible while pensions offer superior tax relief on the way in but with restrictions on access and taxable income on the way out.

 Individual Savings Account (ISA)